How are sex toys made at Délices Défendus?

 - Silicone does not stick to polypropylene

-- And above all… it’s cheap ! 😄
+And most importantly… it's cheap ! 😄

-Next comes the mixing
+Next comes the mixture

 Degassing